SysKitTeam/docs-point/docs/releases/cloud/point-2026-06-02-release-note.md

   * [For more details, take a look at the Exported Reports article.](../../reporting/exported-reports.md).

 * **Reports can now be exported to CSV format.**
-  * The CSV format is availble both from the report view and when configuring scheduled report deliveries.
+  * The CSV format is available both from the report view and when configuring scheduled report deliveries.

 * **Improvements made to** the Workspace Review feature.
   * Workspace Review reports now include a new **Restrictions** column, showing whether a workspace has Restricted Site Access applied.